 3. Finish the batter: Add in the vegan buttermilk and begin to whisk all the ingredients together.
 Before the dry ingredients are fully incorporated, add in the hot coffee, and either whisk or use a silicone spatula to finish folding the batter until the dry ingredients are JUST incorporated.

 4. Bake: Pour the batter into the prepared cake pans and bake the cake.
+For a 9×9 pan, bake for 50-55 minutes.
+For a 9×13 pan, bake for 40-45 minutes.
 For three 6″ cakes, it will take 45-50 minutes; for three 8″ cakes, it will take 32-35 minutes.
 The cakes are finished when the top is completely set and a toothpick comes out clean.
 Remove the cakes from the oven.

 5. Cool: Allow the cakes to cool in their pans for 10 minutes before transferring to a cooling rack to cool completely before frosting (about 1-2 hours depending on how warm your kitchen is).